mayanksahu17/cneox_/ci.md

 # 2) fetch latest changes from origin (adjust branch if needed)
 git fetch --all
-git checkout main        # or the branch you deploy from git pull origin main
+git checkout-new-theme        # or the branch you deploy from git pull origin main

 # 3) install dependencies (only if package.json changed)